Yves Marre

-Yves Marre is a French entrepreneur, inventor and adventurer, co-founder of Friendship (NGO) in Bangladesh, co-founder of NGO Watever in France and creator of TaraTari Shipyard in Bangladesh.
+Yves Marre (born 1951) is a French entrepreneur, inventor and adventurer, co-founder of Friendship (NGO) in Bangladesh, co-founder of NGO Watever in France and creator of TaraTari Shipyard in Bangladesh.

 Studies

 Marre received a scholarship from the French Air Force at 17 years old.
 Received the degree of private airplane pilot at the age of 18.

 Career

 1973 to 1996, career at Air France as cabin crew.

 In parallel, he participates in various projects as a pilot and sailor: